Government Benefits for Special Needs: SSI, SSDI & Medicaid Coordination (2026)

 What happens to benefits when my child turns 18?

 SSI eligibility is redetermined under adult criteria, and parental income/resources are no longer counted.
 Some children who were denied SSI as minors qualify at 18.
 Conversely, some who qualified as children may face challenges under the adult standard.
 Apply or prepare for redetermination several months before the 18th birthday.
+See our Turning 18 guide for the complete checklist.

 How long does it take to get approved for SSI?